 The best place to mount a marine stereo is usually in the single din slot if there’s one provided on the dash or console of your boat.
 Some stereos offer more than one mounting option and can be installed either flat or flush.
 If it is a gauge-sized model, you will need to find a proper gauge hole on your dashboard.
 As long as you remember to follow all manufacturer recommendations for the unit you’ve purchased, and to consider the IP-rating and capabilities of the stereo you’re installing, you’re free to go ahead and install the unit in a way that suits the overall look and feel of your boat.

 So, we’ve looked in detail at some of the best marine stereo options available on the market today, and we’ve also learned much about the attributes and features, which make up the different styles of stereo out there.

 The model that came out well and truly on the top of the heap, however, is the brilliant Fusion MS-RA70.
 We loved pretty much everything about this sea-going audio gem, and it has incredible mounting options.

 Just missing out on our Editor’s Choice award, but still representing an excellent option for any boating enthusiast who likes to rock and roll while they, well, rock and roll, is the BOSS Audio MGR350B.6.
 This unit has basically got everything that most sailors will need in order to listen to music out on the water.
 We absolutely loved the unique shape of this stereo.

-Making up the final place in our top three is the very useful Kenwood KMR-M325BT.
-This unit comes in an excellent package that includes speakers and features a great display.
+Making up the final place in our top three is the very useful Kenwood KMR-M328BT.
+This unit has a dedicated Alexa button and features a great display.

 We hope that this information was helpful.
 All what’s left to do is to get the best marine radio and enjoy your leisure time listening to your favorite songs!